BlinkTagInc/gtfs-to-html/README.md

 ## Build `timetable_pages.txt`

 This project supports an additional non-standard file `timetable_pages.txt` which can be included in an agency's GTFS.
-This file specifies to GTFS-to-HTML which HTML timetable to group together into a single HTML page.
+This file specifies which HTML timetable to group together into a single HTML page.

 An example of this file is located in [examples/timetable_pages.txt](examples/timetable_pages.txt).
 The format of this file is: